Allen Ginsberg: Inspiration from mentors and idols

 Ginsberg's poetry was strongly influenced by Modernism (most importantly the American style of Modernism pioneered by William Carlos Williams), Romanticism (specifically William Blake and John Keats), the beat and cadence of jazz (specifically that of bop musicians such as Charlie Parker), and his Kagyu Buddhist practice and Jewish background.
 He considered himself to have inherited the visionary poetic mantle handed down from the English poet and artist William Blake, the American poet Walt Whitman and the Spanish poet Federico García Lorca.
 The power of Ginsberg's verse, its searching, probing focus, its long and lilting lines, as well as its New World exuberance, all echo the continuity of inspiration that he claimed.

 He corresponded with William Carlos Williams, who was then in the middle of writing his epic poem Paterson about the industrial city near his home.
-After attending a reading by Williams, Ginsberg sent the older poet several of his poems and wrote an introductory letter.
+After attending a reading by Williams, Ginsberg sent him some of his older poems, along with an introductory letter.
 Most of these early poems were rhymed and metered and included archaic pronouns like "thee."
-Williams disliked the poems and told Ginsberg, "In this mode perfection is basic, and these poems are not perfect."

-Though he disliked these early poems, Williams loved the exuberance in Ginsberg's letter.
-He included the letter in a later part of Paterson.
-He encouraged Ginsberg not to emulate the old masters, but to speak with his own voice and the voice of the common American.
-From Williams, Ginsberg learned to focus on strong visual images, in line with Williams' own motto: "No ideas but in things."
-Studying Williams' style led to a tremendous shift from the early formalist work to a loose, colloquial free verse style.
-Early breakthrough poems include Bricklayer's Lunch Hour and Dream Record.
+Williams offered Ginsberg some advice, such as 'don't emulate old masters', 'speak with your own voice', 'use strong visual imagery' and 'shift from formal to free-verse', to which Allen listened to and used for his poem 'Howl'.